Admission Policy 2017/18

 Bensham Grove Community Nursery School is a Local Authority maintained Nursery school, admitting 2, 3 and 4 year olds.
-The Local Authority agreed admission number for the 3 – 4 years olds is 91 and the school is also registered with the Local Authority to admit 2 year olds, who parents/carers meet the eligibility criteria.
+The Local Authority agreed admission number for the 3 – 4 years olds is 104 and the school is also registered with the Local Authority to admit 2 year olds, who parents/carers meet the eligibility criteria.

-Our school aims to provide a quality service by offering
+Our school aims to provide a high quality education by offering

 Offer 1 – as our core offer either five morning sessions or five afternoon sessions a week.